 If your lawn is suffering from bald patches, has areas of dead grass, or isn’t as lush or as healthy as you’d like it to be, overseeding might be the perfect solution for you.
 Overseeding is planting new grass seed on an existing lawn, and it can often lead to a thicker, healthier-looking, lush lawn that becomes the envy of your neighbors.
+However, if its an entirely new lawn, then hydroseeding your lawn is the best option for you.

 The Today’s Homeowner Review team has reviewed and analyzed all of the best lawn care services that provide seeding or overseeding services.
 The total cost of your lawn overseeding will depend on many different factors, including the size of your property, the quality of your existing grass, your location and climate, and the type of grass seed you want to plant.
 Read on to discover the cost of reseeding a lawn and the best way to go about the process.